6 reasons why you should take a risk-based audit approach

 1. Greater risk compliance

 Due to the frequent nature of risk-based audits, they can help to fill knowledge gaps and educate members of staff who manage risk controls day-to-day.
-Plus, regular reporting keeps risk compliance at the forefront of everyone’s minds, as opposed to it being an annual tick box exercise that is quickly forgotten about after the fact.
+Plus, regular reporting keeps risk compliance at the forefront of everyone’s minds, as opposed to it being an annual tick box exercise that is quickly forgotten about.

 2. Enhanced understanding of risk levels